Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Summary and Conclusions

 Based on the results of the numerical experiments presented in this paper, we may conclude that Leja rules present a reliable choice of nested collocation points, producing accurate results both in the context of interpolation and quadrature.
-In the latter case, and when bounded, non-uniform inputs are considered, Leja points present not only the easiest way of constructing nested quadrature schemes, but are also able to provide more accurate results.
 The versatility of Leja points allows the rule to be employed for arbitrary input \glspl{pdf}, however, its performance against competitive rules in a wider variety of cases should be further examined.
 An extension of this work should consider cases where dedicated nested collocation points exist, e.g. truncated normal \cite{burkardt2014} or other distributions.